Trent Durham Student Association

-The Trent Durham Student Association (TDSA) is a non-profit and was created to represent all students, whether part-time or full-time, that attended classes at the Durham Campus of Trent University.
+The Trent Durham Student Association (TDSA) is a non-profit and was created to represent all undergraduate and post-grad certificate students, part-time and full-time, who attend classes at the Durham Campus of Trent University.
 The TDSA is also a member of the Ontario Undergraduate Student Alliance where the TDSA Vice President of University Affairs sits as a board member.
-In collaboration with OUSA the TDSA have advocated doe students by working with the provincial and local governments to provide students with services they may need.
+In collaboration with OUSA the TDSA have advocated to students by working with the provincial and local governments to provide students with services they may need.

 History of the TDSA

-Trent University has been located in Oshawa since they started offering class in 1974 and the campus was originally known as Trent University of Oshawa.
+Trent University has been located in Oshawa since they started offering classes in 1974 and the campus was originally known as Trent University of Oshawa.
 Students who attended classes during this time went to the same campus as the students at University of Ontario Institute of Technology and Durham College where students of all three institutions shared the same student association which was called "YOURSA".